• Skip to main content

 a realistic graphite drawing of a pool scene

 D.J.
 Hall, Look at Me, 2004, Graphite on paper, 22 x 30 in.
-The Buck Collection at UCI Jack and Shanaz Langson Institute and Museum of California Art
+The Buck Collection at UC Irvine Langson Orange County Museum of Art

 Look at Me